cawa-93/vite-electron-builder/README.md

 ### Modes and Environment Variables
 All environment variables set as part of the `import.meta`, so you can access them as follows: `import.meta.env`.

-You can also build type definitions of your variables by running `scripts/buildEnvTypes.js`.
-This command will create `types/env.d.ts` file with describing all environment variables for all modes.
+You can also specify types of your environment variables in [`types/vite-env.d.ts`](types/vite-env.d.ts).

 The mode option is used to specify the value of `import.meta.env.MODE` and the corresponding environment variables files that needs to be loaded.